 Introduced back in 2014, the Fire TV Stick is Amazon’s rival to Chromecast and Roku.
 The device plugs into an HDMI port to allow any TV to stream content over a Wi-Fi network, effectively turning the set into a very well-featured smart TV.

 However, much of that content is geo-locked, meaning it’s only available from a certain country or region due to the likes of content licensing agreements and broadcast rights.
-Of course, one way you can get round such content blocking is by using one of the best VPNs.
+Of course, one way you can get round such content blocking is by using one of the best VPNs and changing your IP address to a location that has the content you crave.